Mediamoney08/mediamoneyapp/NOTIFICATION_SYSTEM.md

 - ✅ **Order Completed** - When order is successfully completed
 - ✅ **Order Failed** - When order fails
 - ✅ **Order Rejected** - When order is rejected and refunded
+- ✅ **Provider Reply** - When provider adds a response/reply to an order

 #### Payment Notifications
 - ✅ **Payment Approved** - When admin approves payment proof